-Assessment Criteria 3-5 Year Renewal <3 years Non-renewal of the working conditions under which workers are employed, provide for effective recovery and return to work of injured workers and where appropriate maintains suitable employment.
+Assessment Criteria 3-5 Year Renewal <3 years Non-renewal employed, provide for effective recovery and return to work of injured workers and where appropriate maintains suitable employment.
 (For a new applicant the Board will need to make this assessment).
-Periods of registration: reasonable attempts to resolve material p trial assessmenty. tration available.
-Reduced periods of registration remain performance or compliance issues have been unsuccessful cost on an employer and will not use this option unless ul.
-ReturnToWorkSA recognises that a reduced
+Periods of registration: reasonable attempts to resolve material per ation available.
+Reduced periods of registration remain a formance or compliance issues have been unsuccessful. an employer and will not use this option unless it is cons ReturnToWorkSA recognises that a reduced period